 That’s pretty vague, but you get the idea.
 It’s someone who knows more than most people about their subject.
-And while that is true, what we have evolved experts to be is a little…inflated.
+And while that is true, we’ve evolved experts to be a little… inflated.

 Expert – A person who has spent a lot of time studying a certain topic.
 Often passionate, but not always correct.

-These are all vital questions that should be asked, but rather than taking time to ask these questions about everyone and everything, try to simply remain open-minded about the things you learn.
+These are all vital questions you should ask, but rather than taking time to ask these questions about everyone and everything, try to simply remain open-minded about the things you learn.

 You’ll often hear me say things definitively.
 That’s how I write.
-I don’t like fluff, and I feel like it wastes time to constantly say things like “this might be like this possibly” or “I would guess that this is probably how it is”.
-I would rather say “this is how it is” and if I’m wrong, I’m wrong, but at least I didn’t waste your time with wishy-washy words.
+I don’t like fluff, and I feel like it wastes time to constantly say things such as, “this might be like this possibly” or “I would guess that this is probably how it is.”
+I would rather say “this is how it is,” and if I’m wrong, I’m wrong.
+But at least I didn’t waste your time with wishy-washy words.
 I’m not afraid to admit that I’m wrong, you shouldn’t be either, and these experts should learn to do the same.

 The Truth About the Media and the Press

-It’s easy to read a book, have a good idea or learn something new, and start to believe you’re an expert.
-I’ve been guilty of it.
-You probably have too, haven’t you?
-No?
-Honesty’s not your strong suit?
-I kid, I kid.
+It’s easy to read a book, have a good idea, or learn something new, and start to believe you’re an expert.

 Sadly, so much of writing and blogging has become more about how people can get views, rather than how good the content is.
-And while it’s true that if you don’t get views, it doesn’t matter how good your content is, it’s also true that you need worthwhile content for people to read once you click an article title.
+And while it’s true that if you don’t get views, it doesn’t matter how good your content is, it’s also true that you need worthwhile content for people to read once you click the catchy title.

 How to Learn “With a Grain of Salt”